 This allows hospital personnel to quickly identify each baby and prevent confusion over who belongs where.
 Infant security tags allow for correct matching to provide peace of mind in hospitals, where the risk of infant abduction or mixups is a severe concern.
 These tags are designed to help prevent these tragedies by ensuring that infants are always correctly accounted for and that they cannot be easily removed or tampered with.

 In crowded maternity wards or units, it can be easy for mix-ups between infants.
 This is a potentially pediatric dangerous situation, as the wrong child could be given medication or treatment meant for another infant.

 Infant security tags are also designed to limit an infant’s movement to geo-fenced areas.
 Geo-fencing is the process of creating a virtual barrier around a physical location.
 For example, infant security tags use GPS technology to create a virtual fence around a hospital nursery.

-If an authorized nurse or the infant’s mother attempt to carry the infant out of the geofenced area, an alert is triggered, informing the mother and the appropriate staff members.
-This system is designed to maximum baby security by ensuring that only authorized individuals can remove an infant from a safe area.
+If an authorized nurse or the infant’s mother attempt to carry the infant out of the geofenced area, an alert is triggered for an immediate response informing the mother and the appropriate staff members.
+This system is designed to maximize baby security by ensuring that only authorized individuals can remove an infant from a safe area.

 How do infant security tags work?

 Infant security tags are special garments worn by infants and children which contain RFID chips.
 These RFID chips emit signals that can be picked up by scanners located throughout hospitals, shopping centers, and airports.

 At its most basic, the Litum infant security system utilizes UWB tags to track the location of newborns and their designated caretakers.
 These tags transmit signals to RTLS anchors installed throughout the facility, then processed by Litum software.